 Tips for Investing

 - Consider talking to a financial advisor about whether investing in a small-cap growth fund will advance your financial goals.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Think about whether you’re more interested in value or growth as an investor.
 Some small-cap funds are value funds, meaning they invest in companies that are undervalued and may experience significant price appreciation over time.
 Others are small-cap growth funds, which means they invest in small-cap companies that are growing at a faster rate than the rest of the stock market.
 Value investing tends to be more of a long-term, buy-and-hold play while growth investing is all about increasing your capital through investments in growth stocks.